-The Minneapolis Health Department works closely with other local jurisdictions and the Minnesota Department of Health to help folks prepare for extreme heat events.
+The Minneapolis Health Department works closely with other local organizations and the Minnesota Department of Health to help folks prepare for extreme heat events.
 Minneapolis has an emergency plan that is used to respond when extreme heat is in the forecast.
 The plan is coordinated with a metro-wide notification plan that reaches out to agencies that serve vulnerable populations.

-Tips for preventing heat-related illness during extreme heat:
+Tips for preventing heat-related illness during extreme heat

 - Drinking more fluids.
 Drinking fluids helps the body cool itself.
 People shouldn’t wait until they’re thirsty to drink.
 They should avoid drinking liquids with caffeine, alcohol or large amounts of sugar.
 Those can actually cause bodies to lose more fluid.
 People should remind anyone they are responsible for to drink more water.